anand0xff/fourieroptics_stsci/README.md

 Describing the pupil quantitatively (eg. equation 2 of the above paper).
 If you create a numpy array that represents a circular mirror telescope without a secondary obstruction, what are the physical dimensions you assign (in your mind) to this in-memory array --- what physical thing does the numerical array span?
 What physical quantity is represented by a number (an element) in this numerical array?

-#### Post-class-1 work
+#### Post-class-1 and pre-class-2 work

-- Become well-acquainted with the definition of the convolution of two functions.
+1. Become well-acquainted with the **definition of the convolution** of two functions.
-- Become familiar with the **Special functions** notation in the class1/BracewellIII_pp91_92SpecialFunctions.pdf file on our repository.
+2. Become familiar with the **Special functions** notation in the class1/BracewellIII_pp91_92SpecialFunctions.pdf file on our repository.
-- Familiarize yourself with the basic Fourier theorems in the [Fourier transforms page at NRAO](https://www.cv.nrao.edu/course/astr534/FourierTransforms.html).
+3. Familiarize yourself with the **basic Fourier theorems** in the [Fourier transforms page at NRAO](https://www.cv.nrao.edu/course/astr534/FourierTransforms.html).
-- Consider what effect a lateral shift of the pupil has on its Fourier transform, i.e. the image plane **complex amplitude**, and what effect it has on the **image plane intensity**.
-Write down a 1-D fourier argument to support your conclusions.
+4. Consider what effect a **lateral shift of the pupil** has on its Fourier transform, i.e. the image plane **complex amplitude**, and what effect it has on the **image plane intensity**.
+Write down a simple 1-D theoretical Fourier argument to support your conclusions.
+5. Again, on purely theoretical grounds, what can you do to the pupil cpmplex amplitude to shift the image intensity array off the origin of the image plane?